maksverver/AndroidPolyY/README.md

 <img src="app/src/main/assets/www/board-with-y.png" width="320">

+Install the app from the [Google Play Store](https://play.google.com/store/apps/details?id=ch.verver.poly_y), or download an APK from the [releases page](https://github.com/maksverver/AndroidPolyY/releases/).

 ## Summary of the rules

 Players take turns placing stones of their color on empty fields.
 Corners of